 NOTE: For fall 2020 and beyond, students will be required to bring their own shower curtain liner.
 We recommend 72x72 inches.
 Shower hooks and rods are provided.
 See our packing list below as well!

 All room furniture must remain in the room during your stay with us.
 No storage is available for room furnishings or personal belongings.

 See our room amenity & dimension sheet below for details!
 Building pages will have specific overall building amenities.

 All residence hall beds can be bunked.
 For safety purposes, students cannot build home-made lofts.
 Lofts can be ordered online at www.collegeproducts.com/ucm.
 College Products provides lofts for rent at an affordable cost.
 Lofts are a great way to maximize the space in your room.
 Lofts create 23 square feet of additional living space in your room.
 Order yours by August 1 to save $20.

-Refrigerators can be rented from the United Student Housing Association (form located on Housing Services page) or students may bring their own refrigerators as long as they are 4.5 cubic feet in size or less OR 1000 watts or less.
+Refrigerators can be rented from the United Student Housing Association (located on Housing Services page) or students may bring their own refrigerators as long as they are 6.0 cubic feet in size or less OR 1000 watts or less.

-First-year room assignments are made on a first-come, first-served basis & can be viewed on the student portal no later than June 21 (for the Fall semester).
+First-year room assignments are made on a first-come, first-served basis & can be viewed on the student portal no later than June 21 (for the Fall semester) and December 21 (for spring semester NEW students).
 The assignment will detail your room, roommate, and suitemates.
 As a reminder, the residence hall agreement is for the entire year.